 The UK’s first recycled plastic bridge capable of carrying heavy goods vehicles has been completed.

-The project was conceived by Vertech and supported by the Welsh Assembly Government.
-Also involved in the collaboration were Dawyc Estates, bridge designer Cass Hayward, Cardiff University’s School of Engineering, Rutgers University, Polywood and Axion International.
+The project was conceived by Sicut and supported by the Welsh Assembly Government.
+Also involved in the collaboration were Dawyc Estates, bridge designer Cass Hayward, Cardiff University’s School of Engineering, Rutgers University.

 The 9m-long individual spans are believed to be the longest ever built from recycled plastic.
 The material came from more than 50t of waste plastic, such as that obtained from kerbside collections of household bottles.
 The bridge is also fully recyclable.